googanhiem/gords-ha-addons/usb-backup/DOCS.md

 ### `folders` - `options` (optional)

-You can us your own options for rsync ([more details](https://linux.die.net/man/1/rsync)).
+You can use your own options for rsync ([more details](https://linux.die.net/man/1/rsync)).
 Be careful as some options are pretty destructive.
 If blank the default is `-avuh --delete`.

 ### `external_folder`